cztomczak/cefpython/docs/api/RenderHandler.md

 | cursor | CursorHandle |
 | __Return__ | void |

-Called when the browser window's cursor has changed.
+Called when the browser's cursor has changed.
+If |type| is CT_CUSTOM then
+|custom_cursor_info| will be populated with the custom cursor information.

 `CursorHandle` is an int pointer.